maychang7331/NSPO-Formosat-8/Readme.md

 Add Gaussian noise to each attitude angle by giving standard deviation if needed.

 **4.** Click "Launch" to start generating simulated images.
 The generation progress will be shown in the gray textbox.
 Note that, the outputs of this code are as follows:<br>
-(1) Pickle files(.pkl) of each input DEM, ortho-image, and ephemeris data.</br>
+(1) Pickle files(.pkl) of each input DEM, ortho-image, and ephemeris data.<br>
-(2) Every single simulated image and a simulation.mp4 converted from the image sequences.
+(2) Every single simulated image and a simulation.mp4 converted from the image sequences.<br>
 (3) A metedata.txt which describes the flight time, satellite position in both ECEF and TM2 coordinate systems, satellite attitude as well as the time spent to generate each simulated image.